 When it comes to summer jobs, I would like to share that there are lots of work possibilities on Finnish farms.

-Finnish farms are currently facing a severe shortage of labour for spring and summer seasonal work.
+Finnish farms are currently facing a severe shortage of labor for spring and summer seasonal work.
 This is not an interesting field for everybody but something to keep in mind.

 Jobs that are in demand in Finland

 I want to wrap up by letting you know about some industries in Finland where there aren’t enough skilled workers:

 - Mechanical industry

 That being said, with Finland’s commitment to being a social welfare state with free education and healthcare combined with a declining population, we need all kinds of professionals in Finland.